Karen McDonald (politician)

 Karen Diane McDonald (born July 11, 1970) is an American lawyer and politician currently serving as the prosecuting attorney of Oakland County, Michigan, and formerly as a judge on Michigan's 6th Circuit Court in Oakland County.
+In June 2025, Karen McDonald announced her candidacy for the 2026 Michigan Attorney General election, seeking to succeed term-limited Attorney General, Dana Nessel.
 She is a member of the Democratic Party.

 Early life, education, and career

-Karen McDonald was born on July 11, 1970 in Lansing, Michigan, alongside her fraternal twin sister Kristen McDonald Rivet, to parents Bob and Kathy McDonald.
+Karen McDonald was born on July 11, 1970, in Lansing, Michigan, alongside her fraternal twin sister Kristen McDonald Rivet, to parents Bob and Kathy McDonald.
 Shortly after she was born, McDonald’s parents moved from the Lansing area to Portland, Michigan, where she was raised.
 McDonald graduated from Portland High School and earned her B.A. in English and political science from Alma College in 1992.
 She became a public school English teacher and was a member of her local Michigan Education Association union.

-After graduating cum laude from Wayne State University Law School in 1998, McDonald joined the Oakland County Prosecutor’s Office as an assistant prosecuting attorney, where she prosecuted child sexual assault cases as well as general misdemeanors and felonies and maintained a 100 percent conviction rate.
+After graduating cum laude from Wayne State University Law School in 1998, McDonald joined the Oakland County Prosecutor's Office as an assistant prosecuting attorney.
 In 2004, McDonald joined the Oakland County-based firm Jaffe, Raitt, Heuer & Weiss P.C., where she specialized in civil and family law, and was named partner and shareholder in 2010.

-In her career, McDonald has carved out significant legal expertise in matters relating to children.
-Notably, she has been a member of the Foster Care Review Board Program Advisory Committee, Department of Health & Human Services Human Trafficking Protocol Revision Committee, Child Death Review Committee, Oakland County Youth Suicide Prevention Task Force, National Counsel of Juvenile and Family Court Judges, the Michigan Judges Association, the Women’s Lawyer Association of Michigan, and the Oakland County Bar Association.
 In 2018, she was the recipient of the Oakland County Domestic Violence Prevention Award and the Joan E. Young Champion of Children Award.